Article Collection

 The three elements are nodes, ways, and relations.
 Because there are only three, they are used everywhere and even for purposes that are not immediately obvious, such as for the earlier-described outlining of buildings (and all areas) with closed “ways”.

-Let’s look at the basic elements an supporting concepts in more detail.
+Let’s look at the basic elements and concepts in more detail.

 Nodes